 Driving Efficiency through Technology Award

-As the NHS transitions from analogue to digital, technology is playing a crucial role in improving operational efficiency and patient care.
+As the NHS continues its shift from analogue to digital, technology is playing a crucial role in improving operational efficiency and patient care.
 By moving away from paper-based systems, the NHS is streamlining workflows, improving access to patient information, and reducing administrative burdens.

 This award recognises NHS organisations that have successfully used technology to drive efficiency in healthcare delivery.
-For example, a community healthcare worker who can complete forms on an iPad rather than paper is likely to be more efficient, a doctor using speech recognition software to write letters can be more productive; and a nurse who only visits patients when monitoring shows it is necessary can allocate resources in the most effective way.
+For example, a doctor using speech recognition software to write letters can be more productive; a nurse who only visits patients when monitoring shows it is necessary can allocate resources in the most effective way.

 Judges will be looking for projects that demonstrate how using technology has improved productivity, enhanced service delivery, and contributed to better patient outcomes.
 They will assess the impact of these initiatives on operational efficiency and value for money, with a focus on how technology has improved both patient and staff experiences.